michalizn/Digital-electronics-2./Labs/04-interrupts/README.md

 ### Timer library

 1. In your words, describe the difference between common C function and interrupt service routine.
-   * Function => Something that CPU do normally all the time.
+   * Function => function is invoked by execution of instructions, which perform the specific tasks.
+It can be called from anywhere in program.
-   * Interrupt service routine => Some interrupt from some peripherals, which cause some behivour to CPU, that have to stop a function a do the Interrupt service routine.
+   * Interrupt service routine => interrupt is initiated by an internal or a external signal.
+After storing the current status of the program in the stack, the ISR is executed.
+ISR performs different types of tasks depending on the device which interrupted or instructions written by a programmer.

 2. Part of the header file listing with syntax highlighting, which defines settings for Timer/Counter0: